Wilhelm Furtwängler: "The Hindemith Case"

 On 25 November 1934, he wrote a letter in the Deutsche Allgemeine Zeitung, "Der Fall Hindemith" ("The Hindemith Case"), in support of the composer Paul Hindemith.
 Hindemith had been labelled a degenerate artist by the Nazis.
 Furtwängler also conducted a piece by Hindemith, Mathis der Maler, although the work had been banned by the Nazis.
 The concert received enormous acclaim and unleashed a political storm.
-The Nazis (especially Alfred Rosenberg, the Nazi Party's chief racial theorist) formed a violent conspiracy against the conductor, who resigned from his official positions, including his titles as vice-president of the Reichsmusikkammer and of Staatsrat of Prussia.
+The Nazis (especially Alfred Rosenberg, the Nazi Party's chief racial theorist) formed a violent conspiracy against the conductor, who resigned from his official positions, including as the vice-president of the Reichsmusikkammer and as a member of the Prussian State Council.
 His resignation from the latter position was refused by Göring.
 He was also forced by Goebbels to give up all his artistic positions.

 Furtwängler decided to leave Germany, but the Nazis prevented him.
 They seized the opportunity to Aryanise the orchestra and its administrative staff.
 Most of the Jewish musicians of the orchestra had already left the country and found positions outside Germany, with Furtwängler's assistance.

 The main target of the Nazis was Berta Geissmar.
 She wrote in her book about Furtwängler that she was so close to the conductor that the Nazis had begun an investigation to know if she was his mistress.
 After being harassed for a period of two years, she moved to London when she became Sir Thomas Beecham's main assistant.
 In the book she wrote on Furtwängler in England in 1943, she said:

-Furtwängler, although he had decided to remain in Germany, was certainly no Nazi [...]
-He had a private telephone line to me which was not connected via the exchange [...]
+Furtwängler, although he had decided to remain in Germany, was certainly no Nazi ...
+He had a private telephone line to me which was not connected via the exchange ...
 Before going to bed, he used to chat with me over telephone.
 Sometimes I told him amusing stories to cheer him up, sometimes we talked about politics.
 One of the main threats the Nazis used against Furtwängler and myself later on was the assertion that they had recorded all these conversations.
 I should not have thought that it was possible!
 Was there enough shellac?
 If the Nazis really did this, their ears must certainly have burnt, and it was not surprising that Furtwängler was eventually put on their black list, let alone myself.

 Goebbels refused to meet Furtwängler to clarify his situation for several months.
 During the same period, many members of the orchestra and of his public were begging him not to emigrate and desert them.
 In addition, Goebbels sent him a clear signal that if he left Germany he would never be allowed back, frightening him with the prospect of permanent separation from his mother (to whom he was very close) and his children.
 Furtwängler considered himself responsible for the Berlin Philharmonic and for his family, and decided to stay.